dr-guangtou/dsigma/README.md

 # `dsigma`: A simple pure-python galaxy-galaxy lensing pipeline

+## **Important**

+- Please see the new version of `dsigma` developed by Johannes Lange: https://github.com/johannesulf/dsigma
+- Johannes has made so many improvements and completely re-design a much better interface.
+At this point, there is no pointing merging it back...Please make sure you use the most updated version.

 * Song Huang, Alexie Leauthaud, Christopher Bradshaw, Felipe Ardila (UCSC), Josh Speagle (Harvard University).

 ----